Single Market Summit 2026

 About

-Europe28: One Europe, one Market
+Europe28: one Europe, one Market

 In today’s geopolitical landscape, marked by growing competition among major economic blocs, Europe’s priority must be to strengthen its own economic base by completing the Single Market.
 Only by fully leveraging the scale of its 450 million consumers can the EU remain a relevant global actor, compete effectively, and build the financial and industrial capacity needed in a world where internal economic strength is the foundation of geopolitical influence.
 Deepening integration in capital, energy and telecommunications requires political courage and difficult trade-offs, yet without tackling these foundational issues, Europe’s growth and sovereignty will remain constrained.

-The Jacques Delors Friends of Europe Foundation launched a Coalition of Action to gather business, trade unions, academia, civil society and institutions behind one clear timeline: building momentum and deliverables towards completing the Single Market by 2028.
+The Jacques Delors Friends of Europe Foundation has launched a Coalition of Action to gather business, trade unions, academia, civil society and institutions behind one clear timeline: building momentum and deliverables towards completing the Single Market by 2028.
 It is building on the recommendations of the Letta report and the commitments of the European Commission towards ‘One Europe-One Market’.
-The focus is practical and urgent: breaking down the barriers to integrate our underdeveloped and fragmented financial markets, create the opportunity for firms to scale up in Europe, and solve its governance issues for a European growth strategy.
+The focus is practical and urgent: breaking down the barriers to integrate our underdeveloped and fragmented financial markets, create the opportunity for firms to scale up in Europe and solve its governance issues for a European growth strategy.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.